The West Wing: Background

 NBC originally ordered the pilot episode in March 1998 for a midseason premiere the following year, and the casting of Martin Sheen, Rob Lowe, Bradley Whitford, Allison Janney and Richard Schiff was officially reported in March 1999.
 NBC officially picked up the series in May 1999 for its fall schedule.

 In an interview on the first season DVD, Bradley Whitford said that he was originally cast as Sam, even though Aaron Sorkin had created the Josh character specifically for him.
 In the same interview, Janel Moloney stated she had originally auditioned for the role of C.J. and that Donna, the role for which she was eventually cast, was not meant to be a recurring character.
 Other actors were seriously considered for other roles, including Alan Alda and Sidney Poitier for the President, Judd Hirsch for Leo, Eugene Levy for Toby, and CCH Pounder for C.J.

+Moloney became a recurring character in Season 1 and then a regular in Season 2 due to her chemistry with Whitford's character beginning in the pilot episode, and their possible romantic relationship became an ongoing plot thread throughout the series.

 Each of the principal actors made approximately $75,000 per episode, with the established Sheen receiving a confirmed salary of $300,000.
 Disparities in cast salaries led to very public contract disputes, particularly by Janney, Schiff, Spencer, and Whitford.
 During contract negotiations in 2001, the four were threatened with breach of contract suits by Warner Bros.
 However, by banding together, they were able to persuade the studio to more than double their salaries.
 Two years later, the four again demanded a doubling of their salaries, a few months after Warner Bros had signed new licensing deals with NBC and Bravo.

+Sorkin's hectic writing schedule often led to cost overruns and schedule slips, and he made headlines in April 2001 with an arrest for possession of hallucinogenic mushrooms.

+The New York Times reported in June 2001 that the show cost at least $2 million an episode, and that some writers would not receive planned raises in the third season.